carbon-design-system/carbon-website-archive/src/content/guidelines/iconography-ARCHIVED/usage.md

 ---
 label: Guidelines
 title: Iconography
-tabs: ['Library', 'Usage', 'Design and Contribution']
+tabs: ['Library', 'Usage', 'Contribution']
 ---

 <page-intro>**Iconography** uses images and symbols to represent an object visually.
 They communicate a message and should be distinct and informative.
 Icons should be used sparingly throughout the product to provide clarity and reduce cognitive load on users.</page-intro>

 ## Resources

-<p>You can find the source file for the icon library within the <a href="https://github.com/ibm/carbon-design-kit" target=blank>Carbon Design Kit.</a></p>
+You can find the source file for the icon library within the <a href="https://github.com/ibm/carbon-design-kit" target=blank>Carbon Design Kit.</a>

 - <a href="https://github.com/ibm/carbon-icons" target=blank>Carbon icons GitHub repo</a>
 - <a href="http://www.ibm.com/design/language/resources/icon-library/" target=blank>IBM Design Language icon library</a>